BrandenEK/Blasphemous.ModdingAPI/README.md

 ## How to use

 ### Installation
+**Note:** *If you have played with other mods before, make sure to delete the BepInEx folder before installing the modding api!*

 1. Navigate to the game's root directory, which should be in
 ```C:\Program Files (x86)\Steam\steamapps\common\Blasphemous```